telco-vision/ocs-api/doc/v1/API.md

 ## 7.1 sendMtSms

 ### Description
-This request can be used to send a SMS to a subscriber belonging to a visible reseller.
+This request can be used to send a SMS to one of your subscribers.
 The SMS will be sent via MAP MT-Forward-Sm request.

+The destination of the SMS can either be the subscriber IMSI, or its MSISDN.
+When using the MSISDN, the MSISDN must be the currently active MSISDN in the OCS.

-This SMS to send can contain unicode characters.
-Unicode characters must be provided as /uXXXX,where XXXX is a hex value.
+The SMS to send can contain unicode characters.
+Unicode characters must be provided as /uXXXX, where XXXX is a hex value.
 In order to send just a `/u`, simply send it as `//u`.

 If there is at least one Unicode character in the text, then whole text will be converted into Unicode.

 Example:<br>
 Original message: `Test 123 Тест`<br>